jorgebucaran/fisher/README.md

 ### Where does fisherman put stuff?

-The cache and configuration go in *~/.cache/fisherman* and *~/.config/fisherman* respectively.
+The cache and configuration go in ~/.cache/fisherman and ~/.config/fisherman respectively.

-The fishfile is saved to *~/.config/fish/fishfile*.
+The fishfile is saved to ~/.config/fish/fishfile.

 ### What is a fishfile and how do I use it?

-The fishfile *~/.config/fish/fishfile* lists all the installed plugins.
+The fishfile ~/.config/fish/fishfile lists what plugins you've installed.

-You can let fisherman take care of this file for you automatically, or write in the plugins you want and run `fisher` to satisfy the changes.
+This file is updated automatically as you use fisherman to install and remove plugins.
+You can also edit this file and run `fisher` to commit changes.

 This mechanism only installs plugins and missing dependencies.
 To remove plugins, use `fisher rm`.